kovidgoyal/calibre/manual/regexp.rst

 Where in calibre can you use regular expressions?
 ---------------------------------------------------

 There are a few places calibre uses regular expressions.
-There's the Search & Replace in conversion options, metadata detection from filenames in the import settings and Search & Replace when editing the metadata of books in bulk.
+There's the :guilabel:`Search & replace` in conversion options, metadata detection from filenames in the import settings and Search & replace when editing the metadata of books in bulk.
 The calibre book editor can also use regular expressions in its search and replace feature.